heche-psb/fossiler/README.md

 A. Iglesias, P. Wilf, K. R. Johnson, A. B. Zamuner, N. R. Cúneo and S. D. Matheos.
 (2007).
 A Paleocene lowland macroflora from Patagonia reveals signifcantly greater richness than North American analogs.
 Geology 35(10): 947-950.

 A.P.
 Hamblin (2012).
 Upper Cretaceous Nanaimo Group of Vancouver Island as a potential bedrock aquifer zone: summary of previous literature and concepts.
 GEOLOGICAL SURVEY OF CANADA OPEN FILE 7265.

+A. P. Kershaw.
+(1976).
+A Late Pleistocene and Holocene pollen diagram from Lynch’s Crater, northeastern Queensland, Australia.
+New Phytologist, 77: 469-498.

 Barreda VD, Cúneo NR, Wilf P, Currano ED, Scasso RA, et al. (2012) Cretaceous/Paleogene Floral Turnover in Patagonia: Drop in Diversity, Low Extinction, and a Classopollis Spike.
 PLOS ONE, 7(12): e52455.